umarhassan-mitodl/wgs.101-fall-2014/content/pages/syllabus.md

 Writing Center; Writing and Communication Resources
 ---------------------------------------------------

-In addition to consulting with the writing advisor, you can visit the [Writing and Communication Center](http://cmsw.mit.edu/writing-and-communication-center/) for help with your writing for the course.
+In addition to consulting with the writing advisor, you can visit the {{% resource_link "2db543ec-ec68-4f62-b3f6-ae4267419e64" "Writing and Communication Center" %}} for help with your writing for the course.
 The Center offers free one-on-one professional advice from lecturers who are published writers about all types of academic, creative, and professional writing and about all aspects of oral presentations.
-To access many pages of advice about writing and oral presentations, go to Comparative Media Studies / Writing's [Links](http://cmsw.mit.edu/writing-and-communication-center/links/) page.
+To access many pages of advice about writing and oral presentations, go to Comparative Media Studies / Writing's {{% resource_link "abcb7d96-17d2-469b-be48-36b43f340efa" "Links" %}} page.

 Policy on Academic Integrity
 ----------------------------